billbuchanan/trust4futures/workshop_01/README.md

 ## Key Exchange methods
 * The Diffie-Hellman key exchange method allows Bob and Alice to communicate openly and then end up with the same shared encryption key.
 * With the Diffie-Hellman method, Bob generates a secret (b) and passes a value of g^b (mod p) to Alice.
 Alice generates a secret (a) and passes a value of g^a (mod p) to Alice.
 After they exchange values, they end up with a shared secret of g^{ab} (mod p).
-* The most popular key exchange method these days is ECDH (Elliptic Curve Diffie Hellman), and which use elliptic cruve methods.
+* The most popular key exchange method these days is ECDH (Elliptic Curve Diffie Hellman), which uses elliptic curve methods.

 ## Digital Signature Methods
 * The main digital signature methods are RSA, ECDSA and EdDSA (Ed25519).